-- Section 4.
-Workload. (from Article 7 on NTT workload) The University reserves the right to employ non-tenure track (part-time) faculty on the basis that 1.00 FTE equals fifteen (15) course credit hours (or equivalents). - Section 5: Non-tenure track Faculty Titles.
-All Non-tenure track faculty hired to perform teaching duties will be designated by one of the following titles: - A. Non-tenure track faculty holding baccalaureate degrees in disciplines where the Ed.D., Ph.D., M.F.A. or M.L.S is the highest earned degree shall hold the title of "Lecturer." - B. Non-tenure track faculty holding masters degrees in disciplines where the Ed.D., Ph.D., M.F.A or M.L.S. is the highest earned degree shall hold the title of "Instructor." - C. Non-tenure track faculty holding masters degrees in disciplines where the Ed.D., Ph.D.
-M.F.A. or M.L.S. is the highest earned degree and has at least five years of successful service as an Instructor and been recommended by the Division Chair and approved by the Dean and Provost shall hold the title of "Senior Instructor." - D. Non-tenure track faculty holding the Ed.D., Ph.D., M.F.A. or M.L.S. or highest recognized earned degree in disciplines who are brought to the institution to provide short-term enhancement for a program shall hold the title of "Visiting Assistant Professor or Visiting Associate Professor". - E. All other Non-tenure track faculty holding the Ed.D., Ph.D., M.F.A.
-M.L.S. or highest recognized earned degree in the discipline shall hold the title of "Non-tenure track Assistant Professor."
+Section 4.
+Workload. (from Article 7 on NTT workload) The University reserves the right to employ non-tenure track (part-time) faculty on the basis that 1.00 FTE equals fifteen (15) course credit hours (or equivalents).

+Section 5.
+Non-tenure track Faculty Titles.
+All Non-tenure track faculty hired to perform teaching duties will be designated by one of the following titles:

+- A. Non-tenure track faculty holding baccalaureate degrees in disciplines where the Ed.D., Ph.D., D.B.A., M.F.A. or M.L.S is the highest earned degree shall hold the title of "Lecturer." - B. Non-tenure track faculty holding masters degrees in disciplines where the Ed.D., Ph.D., or D.B.A., is the highest earned degree shall hold the titleof "Instructor." - C. Non-tenure track faculty holding masters degrees in disciplines where the Ed.D., Ph.D., or D.B.A., is the highest earned degree and has at least five years of successful service as an Instructor and been recommended by the Division Chair and approved by the Dean and Provost shall hold the title of "Senior Instructor." - D. Non-tenure track faculty holding the Ed.D., Ph.D., D.B.A., M.F.A., or M.L.S., or highest recognized earned degree in disciplines who are brought to the institution to provide short-term enhancement for a program shall hold the title of "Visiting Assistant Professor or Visiting Associate Professor".

+E. All other Non-tenure track faculty holding the Ed.D., Ph.D., D.B.A., M.F.A., or M.L.S., or highest recognized earned degree in the discipline shall hold the title of "Non-tenure track Assistant Professor."

-Section 6: Non-tenure Track (Fixed-term) Appointments
+Section 6.
+Non-tenure Track (Fixed-term) Appointments

-A. Non-tenure track (Fixed-term) appointments shall specify beginning and ending dates of employment, and continuing appointments beyond the dates specified are not to be anticipated, except as defined in Section 7.
+A. Non-tenure track (Fixed-term) appointments shall specify beginning and ending dates of employment, and continuing appointments beyond the dates specified are not to be anticipated.